The Basics of Cajun TuningApr 09, 2020

-Hi, I’m Mitch Reed and thanks for joining me today.
-I’m going to talk a little bit about just Cajun tuning.
+Hi, I’m Mitch Reed, and thanks for joining me today.
+I’m going to talk a little bit about Cajun tuning.
 My violin right now is tuned standard EADG, like you would play if you were in an orchestra.
-To play traditional Cajun music if you live down in Southwest Louisiana and you were to go to a jam session, you would find out really quickly that most of the fiddle players down here are tuned to what we call tuned down.
+If you live down in Southwest Louisiana and you were to go to a jam session, you would find out really quickly that most of the fiddle players down here are what we call "tuned down".
 And so what we do is everything goes down a whole step.
-So the E string becomes a D, the A becomes a G, and the D becomes a C, and the G becomes an F and that’s just what we call Cajun tuning or tuned down.
+The E string becomes a D, the A becomes a G, the D becomes a C, and the G becomes an F; that’s just what we call Cajun tuning or tuned down.
 And what it does, it gives a fiddle a bluesier sound.
 It’s not as edgy.
 And it also makes it easier to play with a C accordion, which really is the dominant accordion that is used in Cajun music now.
-So by tuning your fiddle down to especially like your D down to the C string, now you have an open C string that can be a continuous drone and that’s where we get that style.
+So by tuning your D down to the C string, now you have an open C string that can be a continuous drone and that’s where we get that style.
 [01:21]

 And the traditional style of Cajun fiddling, if you were to look at it, you’re playing the melody on one string and you’re rocking your bow a little bit to catch the next string over an open string and then you bow the two strings together.
 And it sounds like two fiddles playing.
 [01:41]

-The old traditional guys that I learned from, the more traditional guys, Cajun and Creole, they would always tune their fiddles to whatever key they were playing.
+The old traditional Cajun and Creole l guys that I learned from would always tune their fiddles to whatever key they were playing.
 They found that note and tuned an open string to it.
 Even some of the Zydeco fiddle players that I learned from would tune their fiddles all the way down to B flat because they use the B flat accordion in Zydeco so that the saxophones and the horns can play alone.
 So yeah, just a little information about Cajun tuning.
-If you go to my website, MitchReedMusicLessons.com and you become a member, or just want to even check it out, even just listen to some of the vlogs that I do you’ll notice that my fiddle is tuned down to Cajun tuning.
+If you go to my website, MitchReedMusicLessons.com and you become a member, or just want to listen to some of the vlogs that I do you’ll notice that my fiddle is tuned down to Cajun tuning.

-So not that big of a deal.
 Most Cajun fiddlers actually get two violins.
-They’ll get one, they’ll leave it tuned standard and then they’ll have another one and they’ll tune it down and they’ll get a double fiddle case.
+They’ll get one and leave it tuned standard and then they’ll have another one and they’ll tune it down and they’ll get a double fiddle case.
 So when they travel around and go around, they have their Cajun fiddle and they have their standard fiddle.
 So personally, I play a lot of different styles.
 Cajun music and Creole music’s my main style, but I play Irish fiddle and I play some old-timey fiddle.
 And so it’s nice to have two fiddles where if I want to play with a C accordion I’ve got my tuned down fiddle.
 But if I want to play some Irish jigs or old-timey tunes, I have my standard fiddle ready.

 So yeah, I hope you enjoy playing some Cajun tunes.
 Check it out, try it out.
 It gives your violin a different sound.
 It’s a lot of fun and really, I love alternate tunings.
 They are a lot of fun and they make you sound different and play differently.
 So thanks so much for joining me today.
 I hope I gave you some good information you can take with you and hope to see you out there soon.
 Stay inspired and keep on fiddling.
 Thank you.